Researchers’ Support Pack

 • Conference or event booking fees

-Travel by private car should be via the most direct route available, and is set at 45p/mile by CUH – this is a minimum amount and individual travel circumstances may warrant higher reimbursement (e.g. travelling long distances).
+It is expected that public contributors will use the most economical and practicable form of transport available, while meeting their individual needs.
+Travel by private car should be via the most direct route available and is set at 45p/mile by CUH – this is a minimum amount and individual travel circumstances may warrant higher reimbursement (e.g. travelling long distances).
+Other organisations may use a different schedule of payments.
+All travel claims should be supported by appropriate receipts.

 Claims for reimbursement need to be made promptly following each involvement activity by submitting the appropriate expenses form to finance, which must be signed by both the claimant and the budget holder.
 Copies of all receipts should be attached.